xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ADD.TOOL   Adds one or more tools to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more tools to a toolbar

-ADD.TOOLBAR   Creates a new toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified tools

-OPEN   Opens a workbook
+OPEN&nbsp;&nbsp;&nbsp;Opens a workbook

 Return to [top](#Q)